Minnesota Health Care Programs (MHCP) members will get their annual health plan selection (AHPS) packet by October 20.

 If you want to keep your health plan, you do not have to do anything.
 However, you are welcome to choose a new plan.

-If you are 65 years old or over and you are enrolled in SNBC, you may have to change your health plan.
 To make your decision, you may want to contact your health care provider.
-Ask the provider whether he or she is part of one of the health plans listed on the back of your letter.
+Ask the provider whether he or she is part of one of the health plans listed on the back of your notice.

 AHPS is not the same as the Minnesota Health Care Programs (MHCP) renewal process.
 If you are due to renew your health care coverage, you will get a separate mailing about that.
 Follow the directions in that renewal mailing to be sure that your coverage and selected health plan continue.